Farg245/Debox/README.md

 Before running the application, make sure you have the following prerequisites:

 - Node.js
 - Postman Desktop Application for testing API endpoints.
-You can use the [Postman Collection](https://www.postman.com/winter-astronaut-614435/workspace/debox/collection/18021096-f018896d-0696-45ca-80c8-a9c5c67b6f67?action=share&creator=18021096) provided.
+You can use the [Postman Collection](https://www.postman.com/winter-astronaut-614435/workspace/debox/collection/18021096-f018896d-0696-45ca-80c8-a9c5c67b6f67?action=share&creator=18021096) provided and make sure to choose the Debox environment on the top right of the Postman app so that authentication works as intended.

 ## Installation